 4) PEN IT FORWARD PROGRAM

-If you look at the inner city from the perspective of a growing child, you may notice the lack of positive influences specifically when it comes to academic achievement.
-Not many people that they interact with on a daily basis have gone to or aspire to go to college.
-Even some of their greatest influences, such as parent(s)/grandparent(s) may dismiss the whole idea due to financial struggles or a myriad of other problems that impact their daily lives.
-This program is designed to connect those inner city middle school students with HBCU college students with hopes of providing an outside influences other than their immediate environment.
-The programs ultimate goal is to provide a mentor for students that are making decisions about their futures.
-So the kid that wants to be a marine biologist can talk to someone studying in the field about how to make the grades to get them in position to fulfill there goal.
+If you look at the inner city from the perspective of a growing child, you may notice the lack of positive influences, specifically when it comes to academic achievement.
+Not many people you interact with on a daily basis have gone to or aspire to go to college.
+Even some of their greatest influences, such as parent(s)/grandparent(s) may dismiss the whole idea due to financial struggles or a variety of other problems that impact their daily lives.
+This program is designed to connect those inner city middle/elementary school students with HBCU college students with hopes of providing an outside influence other than their immediate environment.
+The programs ultimate goal is to provide a mentor for students that can help influence their lives in a positive direction both in life and in educational endeavors.
+Through this program the kid that wants to be a basketball player may rather become a marine biologist instead.

-Starting in October 2013, we will be working with a 5th grade class from a Baltimore City School and students from the prestigious Hampton University’s to becoming members of our Pen It Forward Program.
-The students will write to the college students for an entire school year.
-Their teachers and professors will collect letters to be delivered to their pen pals on certain dates.
-The Black Advancement will hand deliver the letters up to 4 times during the school year.
-If you would like to join in and contribute contact us @ www.blackadvancement.com under our Solution tab or on our Facebook page.
+In October 2013, We began this program working with a 5th grade class from a Baltimore City School and students from the prestigious Hampton University’s.
+The students wrote to the college students for an entire school year with both their teachers and professors collecting letters delivered to their pen pals on certain dates.
+The Black Advancement hand deliver the letters up to 4 times during the school year.
+If you would like to join in and contribute contact us at email@example.com, The Black Advancement on Facebook, or @BAInc44 on Twitter under our Solution tab or on our Facebook page.

 3) PAGE 57 DOCUMENTARY: An Examination of the Black Experience with the American Education System

-I (Agyemang Asante Goodman) have had a skewed view of the education system in America for a long time.
-The truth of the matter is, I have felt through my life’s experience the educational system within the United States has failed Black people, especially since the time of integration.
+I (Agyemang Asante Goodman) have had a skewed view of the educational system in America for a long time.
+Truth be told, I have felt the educational system in the United States has failed Black people, specifically since the time of integration.
 This notion however, flies in the face of convention.
-The stories I have heard from generations were burdened with the responsibility and the danger of integrating schools in America mostly deny the idea that it hurt because it gave them more options and opportunities.
-They, in the same breath, also acknowledge that their teachers genuinely wanted them to succeed and in many cases in the segregated schools and were able to provide them with the tools to succeed in America.
-This is where the problem starts for me.
+The stories I have heard from some in generations burdened with the responsibility and danger of integrating schools in America, mostly deny the idea that it hurt based on having more options and opportunities.
+They, in the same breath, also acknowledged their teachers from segregated schools genuinely wanted them to succeed and were provided them with the tools to succeed in America.
+This is where the problem starts.

-Since our “greatest generation” was forced to go through integration and lay down the foundation of the school system that has now become the norm, I begin to think about how many of my teachers really cared about my well being?
-How many of my teachers gave me the education and the encouragement that a student needs to succeed in America?
-But these types of question alone do not put the struggle of Blacks in education in it’s proper perspective.
-We too must take responsibility, for not participating actively in the school system and in our children’s schooling.
-Is it the system or is it us?
+Since Our “greatest generation” was forced to go through integration, I begin to think about how many of my teachers really cared about my well being?
+How many of my teachers gave me the education and the encouragement that I would need to succeed in America?
+These types of question alone do not put the struggle of Blacks in education in it’s proper perspective.
+We too must take responsibility for not participating actively in the school system and in our children’s schooling.
 Why do we seem to fail and be at the bottom of all scholastic activities?
-These are the questions that fuel this solution.
+These are the questions that fueled this solution.

 2) THE CREDIT COMMANDMENTS

-Starting in August 2012 we will be handing out pamphlets.
+Starting in August 2012 We will be handing out pamphlets.
 The pamphlet will consist of a number of rules that can be used to get people out of debt or to stay debt free.
-We also plan to do our own seminars and have a soft copy version of the Ten Credit Commandments here on our website.
+We also plan to host seminars and have soft copy version of the Credit Commandments here on Our website.
 Information regarding the seminars will be determined at a later time.
 We hope to handout these pamphlets every two weeks and have a seminar every two months.
-These dates are temporary as of this moment, however we will be sure to update everyone when dates and times are locked in.
-If you would like to join in and contribute contact us @ www.blackadvancement.com under our Solution tab or on our Facebook page.
+If you would like to join in and contribute contact us @ www.blackadvancement.com, The Black Advancement on Facebook, or @BAInc44 on Twitter under our Solution tab or on our Facebook page.